TrevorSmale/techblog/content/post/PACU13.md

 ### How are you going to validate that the difference between the systems?

+I am going to assume that I am new to the system in general and have very surface knowledge from fellow staff.
+I am also assuming we are working with a redhat based system.

+#### Starting off simple

+Maybe the problem is an obvious one, so I would just start off with a glance.

+  - Quick cursory check (Kernel Version uname-a)
+  - Manually Checking Logs (Journalctl, dmesg, audit.log, syslog)
+  - Checking ports (Socket Statistics, ss -ntulp)
+  - Listing installed packages (DNF list, RPM -qa)
+  - Listing users and Logins (/etc/passwd, w, last)
+  - Seeing what System D services are running (systemctl list-units - -type=service)
+  - Digging for documentation and or commit history

+#### Deeper ⛏️

+If no low hanging fruit were there, then I would check configurations

+  - Grub.conf, FirewallD/Apparmour, SELinux,

+#### Sorting 🪰'ish from 🌶️
+If I do that see something distinctly different, I would employ a more sophisticated approach with difference checking.
+Given that everything is a structured file, I can append the output from a working system and the goose 🪿 to a new file and run diff against them.
+  - Diff'ing the Logs
+  - Diff'ing Socket Statistics
+  - Diff'ing Installed Packages

 ### What are you going to look at to explain this?

+I think I have answered this above.

 ### What could be done to prevent this problem in the future?

+- Introducing or Improving the change management policy and employing version control would be my first suggestion.
+- Ensuring that there is a build/test/deploy pipeline that integrates tightly with change management.
+- Using IaC and Automation to ensure consistency and repeatability with tools like Ansible, Packer, Podman or Kubernetes.
+- Hardening systems with either simple policies or through the guidance of STIG's.
+- Introducing stronger controls over user privileges like employing RBA policies.

 ---